Barbie One Size Fits All Sewing Patterns

 Slow stitching is a newish, cool idea, rather to sewing what zentangle is to drawing, when the activity isn’t a need any more, only a way to soothe yourself.
 Basically take scraps of fabric, lace, buttons, and stitch them together with no particular purpose but joy and beauty.

-I love the relaxing quality of handling textiles, but I don’t think I can relax to the point of COMPLETELY wasting time.
-Stitching with NO results in mind doesn’t attract me.
+I love the relaxing quality of handling textiles, but I don’t know if I can relax to the point of doing completely nothing.
+I like to stitch with at least some purpose in mind.

-In old times, women always had their workbasket nearby, so at any slow moment they could make a little progress.
+In old times, women always had their workbasket nearby, so that, at any slow moment, they could make a little progress.
 When boring people are talking?
 Stitch.
-When riding in any conveyance that you’re not the actual driver / pilot?
+When riding in any conveyance that you’re not the actual driver or pilot?
 Stitch.
 Movies that are more about the company than the movie?
 Stitching away here.
 Or while enjoying audiobooks.

 They sell beautiful kits with coordinating pieces, or we can carve fabrics and trimmings out of all kinds of things.